 23:14 – Sign off

 Just like you, suppliers want to earn a profit.
 They probably depend on suppliers or vendors themselves.
-If you constantly “attack” their prices or bully them to decrease their production or delivery times, they’ll start to resent you.
-Who are you to question their earnings or attack their ethics?
-Are you trying to make money but expecting them to make nothing?
-That’s hypocritical.
+If you constantly “attack” their prices or bully them to decrease their production or delivery times, they’ll begin resenting you.
+After all, who are you to question their earnings or to attack their ethics?
+If you’re trying to make money while expecting them to make nothing, that’s hypocritical.

-Back in my landscaping days, I worked with a plant supplier in the start-up phase of her business.
+Back in my landscaping days, I worked with a plant supplier in the startup phase of her business.
 I knew that she was propagating (breeding, growing) some grasses and bushy ornaments herself.
 Yet, she was also buying certain plants with long propagation periods from another nursery.
-Therefore, it wasn’t right to beat up her price points on Sago palms, for example, that she had to purchase for a premium from another supplier.
-However, she had a little bit more room to negotiate prices on the plants she was propagating.
+Therefore, it wasn’t right to beat up her price points on Sago palms—for example—that she had to purchase for a premium from another supplier.
+However, she had a little bit more room to negotiate prices on the plants she was propagating on her own.

 So my first point is simply this.
 Don’t forget that vendors are trying to earn a profit just like you are.
-They want to do things that are honorable and above reproach, just like you do.
-Yet so often, I see business owners forget that suppliers and vendors are in business just like they are.
+They want to do things that are honorable and above reproach, just as you do.
+Yet too often, I see business owners forget that suppliers and vendors are in business just the same as they are.
 They treat them disrespectfully or spitefully instead of respectfully.
-But as my momma always says, “You catch more flies with honey than you do with vinegar.”
+Maybe it’s just my upbringing.
+My momma always told me, “You catch more flies with honey than you do with vinegar.”

 Next, to negotiate successfully with your vendors/suppliers, you want to know who they are.
 Who are you talking to?
 What are they like?
 Do they have interesting personality traits?
 What do you know about their families?
 Do you know their personal or business goals?
 You see, the better you know your vendors, the more likely you are to “win” your negotiation.
 It’s been my experience that if you establish a connection with vendors, they are more likely to help you or want to help you.